 - About the PermanentId Field

 Coveo Machine Learning Models

 The Coveo™ Machine Learning (Coveo ML) features leverage usage analytics data by creating and training algorithmic models to predict and recommend which content is most helpful to users.
 Coveo ML is a service managed by Coveo that you can view like a ‘scientist in a box’ that handles the model complexity.

-Your Coveo Cloud organization administrator can activate and configure a Coveo ML feature in minutes through the administration console.
+Coveo Cloud organization administrators and relevance managers can activate and configure a Coveo ML feature in minutes through the administration console (see Built-In Group Privileges).
 Behind the scenes, a predictive model is automatically built and is typically ready to make recommendations within 30 to 60 minutes.

 The time required to build a model depends mainly on the system load (i.e., the number of model requests in the queue) and the size of the training set.
 Therefore, even models with small training sets can take several minutes to build when the request is in the queue waiting for resources.

 A Coveo ML feature starts making recommendations as soon as sufficient data is available to the model.
 Some features have threshold values.
 Consequently, if you just start collecting usage analytics data and enable a Coveo ML feature, depending on your search traffic, it will take some time before an operational model starts to actually make recommendations, but they will get better and better as more data becomes available.

 A model is trained with usage analytics data from a given recent period and regularly retrained.